 The principle of operation of vacuum therapy

-The dressing system of open wounds under sub-atmospheric pressure consists of the evolution of the traditional open wound surgical procedure, which Is the filling of the same with gauzes, associated or not with a drainage.
-The vacuum system subjects the dressing, usually made with a sponge or gauze, to negative pressure in order to continuously remove the secretions and necrotic debris that collect in the cavity, with the aim of substantially improving cleansing and accelerating the healing process.
+The dressing system for open wounds in sub-atmospheric pressure consists of the evolution of the traditional surgical procedure for the treatment of open wounds, ie the filling of the same with gauze, associated or not with a drainage.
+The vacuum system subjects the dressing, generally made with a polyurethane foam or gauze, to negative pressure in order to continuously remove secretions and necrotic debris that collect in the cavity, with the aim of improving cleansing and accelerating the healing process.

 The key feature of this device is the application of a negative pressure, i.e. lower than atmospheric pressure, which is normally taken at sea level at room temperature, where the molecules exert a force that corresponds to a pressure of 760 mmHg.
 The therapeutic system usually consists of a hydrophobic, open cell polyurethane (PU) foam dressing that is introduced into the wound cavity and filled it.
 A semi-occlusive, transparent adhesive film is used to isolate the dressing which adheres to healthy skin around the wound allowing for visual inspection from the outside.
 A hole is made on the film to which a tube equipped with an adhesive disk (PAD) is connected.
 The tube allows communication between the wound and the suction system, which with various mechanisms can create negative pressure.
 A container for the collection of exudate (CANISTER) is interposed between the pipe and the system, which in turn is connected to the device.